Simple Post-Training Robustness Using Test Time Augmentations and Random Forest: Related works

-\textbf{Test-time augmentation (TTA).} Using image augmentations in test time was proved useful for many tasks. \citet{Sun2020TestTimeTW} employed TTAs to improve generalization of out-of-distribution images in test time, by fine tuning the model's parameters before making a prediction. \citet{SimCLR} showed that extensive data augmentation as implemented by us in Section~\ref{sec:test_time_augmentations} are very useful for self-supervised learning. \citet{FenceBox} designed FenceBox, a platform which employs 15 different data augmentation functions which are used in tandem to defend against various adversarial attacks.
-Their method can increases robustness for specific attacks, however, it requires a lot of manual tuning of the augmentation functions for different attacks.
-Our random forest classifier is trained to select features automatically for every attack.
-The closest work to us is \cite{Roth2019TheOA}.
-They proposed to utilize TTAs to detect adversarial images.
-The TTAs are used to aggregate statistics on the input image and detect anomalies associated with adversarial attacks.
+Using image augmentations in test time was proved useful for many tasks out of the scope of adversarial robustness. \cite{Sun2020TestTimeTW} employed TTAs to improve generalization of out-of-distribution images in test time, by fine tuning the model's parameters before making a prediction.
+SimCLR \cite{SimCLR} showed (among many other self-supervised approaches) that extensive data augmentation as implemented by us in Section~\ref{sec:test_time_augmentations} are very useful for self-supervised learning.

+In \cite{guo2018countering,bahat2019natural} the KL divergence between a pair of augmentations was computed to detect adversarial attacks.
+The work in \cite{Roth2019TheOA} also proposed to utilize TTAs to detect adversarial images.
+The TTAs were used to aggregate statistics on the input image and detect anomalies associated with adversarial attacks.
 They showed that in some cases the correct label can also be predicted.
 Their approach requires an extensive statistical analysis on the dataset and tuning parameters and thresholds.
-Thus, it is not simple and easy to use with any arbitrary pretrained classifier as our methods.
+Thus, it is not simple and easy to use with any arbitrary pretrained classifier.

+The closest work to ours introduced a random forest classifier after a DNN for improving robustness to adversarial attacks \cite{Ding19Defending}.
+Unlike our defense, their methodology includes a tedious analysis on the DNN layers.
+They searched for the "best" layer to start growing the random forest using a manual observation on the relative $L_2$ distance between original and adversarial samples, whereas our method simply attaches the output of any machine learning classifier to a vanilla random forest.
+This work showed robustness on simple MNIST and CIFAR-10 datasets, whereas our work also exhibits robustness on Tiny Imagenet, a much more complex dataset.
+In addition, their method does not show robustness to white-box attacks although their masked gradients can be estimated using BPDA.
+Our Defense is extensively tested on a variety of threat models, including a white-box setting.